meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/dev-manual/change-management.rst

 Bug fixes should target milestones for release branches.
 For example, a bug fix that should be applied for the 2022.1 release would be assigned to the ``2022.1`` milestone.

-New development is merged into ``master``, and uses milestones named for a part of the development cycle leading up to a future release.
+New development is merged into ``main``, and uses milestones named for a part of the development cycle leading up to a future release.
 For example, work planned for the first part of the 2022 calendar year would use the ``2023.devcycle1`` milestone.